-Often overlaps with If It Tastes Bad, It Must Be Good for You, as many vegetarian foods are relatively healthier than their non-vegetarian counterparts.
+Often overlaps with If It Tastes Bad, It Must Be Good for You and Nondescript, Nasty, Nutritious, as many vegetarian foods are relatively healthier than their non-vegetarian counterparts.
 Sometimes a character eating unconventional foods is one of the signs they're an Evil Vegetarian.

-- There was once a Scooby-Doo comic, which predates Shaggy becoming vegetarian, where Shaggy and Scooby have a meal of artichokes and hummus.
+- There was once a Scooby-Doo comic, where Shaggy and Scooby have a meal of artichokes and hummus.
 The pair visibly grimace while eating the meal, and Shaggy declares that the food tastes of "old paste".

 - In FoxTrot, Andy frequently makes "health food" of this style for her family.
 Easily the worst example is when she took this approach to fruit salad — which is vegetarian to begin with — and protested that the ingredients she used (pumpkin, peas, tomatoes, beans, and eggplant) are biologically fruits.

-- One The Far Side cartoon has a pack of lions disgusted to discover that they've caught a "tofudelope".
+- One The Far Side cartoon has a pack of lions disgusted to discover that they've caught a "tofudebeest".